antarr/vs-sidekiq/README.md

 This project is licensed under the **Polyform Noncommercial License 1.0.0**.

-### What This Means

-✅ **You CAN:**
-- Use this software for personal projects
-- Use this software for educational purposes
-- Contribute to the project
-- Fork and modify the code
-- Use at non-profit organizations

-❌ **You CANNOT (without a commercial license):**
-- Use this software at for-profit companies
-- Include it in paid products or services
-- Provide commercial consulting using this software
-- Resell or redistribute commercially

 ### Commercial Use

 If you want to use this software commercially, please contact the maintainers for a commercial license.
 We offer flexible licensing for: